 \subsubsection{Transport by the vortex-driven modes}

 Vortex-driven modes have $\Omega_P$ set by the angular frequency of their parent vortices, which is typically high since the vortices reside not too far from the BL.
-As a result, these modes propagate with $k_r>0$ and $\Omega_P>\Omega(r)$ in the outer disk, {\it outside} the corotation region of the mode.
-This means that these modes have $C_{\rm S}>0$ and (in steady state) result in $\dot M<0$, i.e. mass {\it outflow} in the outer disk.
+As a result, these modes propagate with $k_r>0$ and $\Omega_P>\Omega(r)$ in the outer disc, {\it outside} the corotation region of the mode.
+This means that these modes have $C_{\rm S}>0$ and (in steady state) result in $\dot M<0$, i.e. mass {\it outflow} in the outer disc.

 As shown in \citetalias{Coleman2021}, vortex-driven waves typically fall into two classes: those produced by the compact, isolated vortices (e.g. see Figure \ref{fig:AM1}Ba,Bb,\ref{fig:AM2}Aa,Ab), and the ones driven by the more azimuthally elongated "rolls" (e.g. see Figure \ref{fig:AM1}Ca,Cb,Fa,Fb).
 The former have small azimuthal width and are superpositions of a number of high-$m$ perturbation modes (see \citetalias{Coleman2021}).
-As a result, their constituent modes are often not singled out individually in our plots, see e.g. the $C_{\rm S}>0$ segments in the outer disk in Figures \ref{fig:AM1}Be,\ref{fig:AM2}Ae, which are not dominated by a mode with a single value of $m$.
+As a result, their constituent modes are often not singled out individually in our plots, see e.g. the $C_{\rm S}>0$ segments in the outer disc in Figures \ref{fig:AM1}Be,\ref{fig:AM2}Ae, which are not dominated by a mode with a single value of $m$.
 On the contrary, the azimuthally extended rolls typically produce waves with a well defined, low value of $m$.
-As a result, in such cases a particular $C_{{\rm S},m}$ dominates the full $C_{\rm S}$ in the outer disk, see Figures \ref{fig:AM1}Ce,Fe.
+As a result, in such cases a particular $C_{{\rm S},m}$ dominates the full $C_{\rm S}$ in the outer disc, see Figures \ref{fig:AM1}Ce,Fe.

 The way in which vortex-driven modes dissipate depends on their amplitude, as well as $\M$ and $m$.
 Higher $m$ accelerates wave evolution into a shock because of the smaller azimuthal scale.
-For that reason, the vortex-driven $m=2$ mode in the $\M=7$ run shown Figure \ref{fig:AM1}Ce experiences little damping (its $C_{{\rm S},2}$ is essentially constant in the outer disk), whereas the $m=5$ vortex-driven mode in the $\M=9$ run shown Figure \ref{fig:AM1}Fe starts damping appreciably outside $r\approx 2.5$.
+For that reason, the vortex-driven $m=2$ mode in the $\M=7$ run shown Figure \ref{fig:AM1}Ce experiences little damping (its $C_{{\rm S},2}$ is essentially constant in the outer disc), whereas the $m=5$ vortex-driven mode in the $\M=9$ run shown Figure \ref{fig:AM1}Fe starts damping appreciably outside $r\approx 2.5$.
 Note that these modes have similar $\M$ and amplitude, so it is the difference in their $m$ that is responsible for the difference in their decay.
 Also, everything else being equal, higher amplitude and higher $\M$ \citep{GR01,R02} of a wave promote its faster shocking and dissipation.